NHL Trade Rumors: Latest on Erik Karlsson, Justin Faulk and More

 NHL Trade Rumors: Latest on Erik Karlsson, Justin Faulk and MoreJuly 5, 2018

 The 2018 NHL draft is behind us.
-Most of the big-name free agents have signed since the window to do so opened on July 1.
+Most of the big-name free agents have been signed since the window opened Sunday.

 Headlines are starting to slow down as beat writers go on vacation for the next few months.
-But, fear not, hockey fans.
+But fear not, hockey fans.
 There are still some stars who are rumored to be available on the trade market.

 Just because we're in the supposed quiet part of the offseason doesn't mean there is nothing to report.
 Here's your weekly reminder that P.K.
 Subban was traded in late June 2016.
 Tyler Seguin was moved in early July five years ago.

-It's tough for general managers to swing big in-season trades, so if we're going to see megadeals, odds are good they'll come some time between the draft and training camp.
+It's tough for general managers to swing big in-season trades, so if we're going to see megadeals, odds are good they will come some time between the draft and training camp.
 Here are some situations to keep an eye on in the coming days.

-Dallas Stars Have Emerged as Front-Runner for Erik Karlsson
+Dallas Stars Have Emerged as Front-Runners for Erik Karlsson

-Now that the John Tavares saga has ended—except for the New York Islanders, where they'll be dealing with the fallout for months, if not years—the biggest name available is Erik Karlsson.
+Now that the John Tavares saga has ended—except for the New York Islanders, who will be dealing with the fallout for months, if not years—the biggest name available is Erik Karlsson.

 And it's not particularly close.

-It doesn't sound like the high-end defenseman will be back for the Ottawa Senators next season.
-According to Larry Brooks of the New York Post (h/t CBC Sports) the organization has granted several other teams permission to speak with Karlsson about a potential extension, so it's not too difficult to read between the lines there.
+It doesn't sound like the high-end defenseman will return to the Ottawa Senators next season.
+According to Larry Brooks of the New York Post the organization has granted several other teams permission to speak with Karlsson about a potential extension (h/t CBC Sports).
+It's not too difficult to read between the lines there.

-TSN's Bruce Garrioch reported a handful of teams are in on the blueliner, while Sean Shapiro of The Athletic named the Dallas Stars as the front-runners to land Karlsson.

-As of Wednesday afternoon, Dallas and Ottawa were reportedly still engaged in trade talks regarding Karlsson, per Shapiro.
+As of Wednesday afternoon, Dallas and Ottawa were engaged in trade talks regarding Karlsson, per Shapiro.
 For what it's worth, it doesn't sound like the Stars have any interest in including top prospect Miro Heiskanen in a deal with the Senators, according to the Dallas Morning News.

 Carolina Hurricanes Still Looking at Possible Justin Faulk and Jeff Skinner Trades

-Heading into the offseason, we knew that the Carolina Hurricanes would be a busy team.
-New owner Tom Dundon expressed an interest in wanting to get tougher to play against, and general manager Don Waddell has followed that directive so far this summer.
+Heading into the offseason, we knew the Carolina Hurricanes would be a busy team.
+Owner Tom Dundon expressed an interest in wanting to get tougher to play against, and general manager Don Waddell has followed that directive this summer.

-He acquired Dougie Hamilton and Micheal Ferland at the draft last month, and then signed defenseman Calvin de Haan to a four-year deal worth $18.2 million earlier this week.
+He acquired Dougie Hamilton and Micheal Ferland at June's draft and then signed defenseman Calvin de Haan to a four-year deal worth $18.2 million Wednesday.

-Landing Hamilton and signing De Haan turns Carolina's defensive unit into one of the best—at least on paper—in the NHL and Luke Decock of the Raleigh News & Observer believes it could help facilitate a long-rumored Justin Faulk trade.
+Landing Hamilton and signing De Haan turns Carolina's defensive unit into one of the best—at least on paper—in the NHL, and Luke Decock of the Raleigh News & Observer believes it could help facilitate a long-rumored Justin Faulk trade.

 David Pagnotta @TheFourthPeriod